 NamedPipeClientManager class

 The client-side coordinator.
-Owns a Windows I/O Completion Port and a pool of worker threads shared by every NamedPipeClientConnection it produces, and hands out connection objects through Connect.
-One NamedPipeClientManager typically lives for the lifetime of the consuming process and brokers many connections — to one or several servers — through that shared IOCP infrastructure.
+Owns a Windows I/O Completion Port and a pool of worker threads shared by every NamedPipeClientConnection it produces, and returns them through Connect.
+One NamedPipeClientManager typically lives for the lifetime of the consuming process and manages many connections — to one or several servers — through that shared IOCP infrastructure.
 Instantiate with New.

 Private manager As NamedPipeClientManager